 What is a thyroid nodule?

 A thyroid nodule is a growth within the thyroid gland.
 Thyroid nodules are extremely common.
-Studies have shown that the chance of having a thyroid nodule increases with increasing age and that up to 70% of women over the age of 60 years may have a thyroid nodule and up to 30-40% of men.
+Studies have shown that the chance of having a thyroid nodule increases with advancing age e.g. up to 70% of women over the age of 60 years may have a thyroid nodule and up to 30-40% of men.
 Common methods of detection include self-discovery, palpation on physical exam, or incidentally on an unrelated imaging study (carotid ultrasound, CAT or PET scan, etc).
 Most are asymptomatic, but when large, can cause obstructive symptoms (dysphagia, shortness of breath, cough, OSA, etc.. ).
 Most are benign – the risk of cancer ranges from 5-15% based on certain risk factors and ultrasound characteristics.
-Not all nodules need a biopsy, and proven benign nodules no longer require a lifetime of follow-up.
+Not all nodules need a biopsy, and proven benign nodules no longer require a lifetime of follow-up (although they may opportunistically keep an eye on them within existing NET surveillance).
 See below for further details and workup and management.

 What are the risk factors for thyroid cancer?